dhellmann/pymotw-3/source/abc/index.rst

 ===================

-If an API specification includes attributes in addition to methods, it can require the attributes in concrete classes by defining them with ``@abstractproperty``.
+If an API specification includes attributes in addition to methods, it can require the attributes in concrete classes by combining :func:`abstractmethod` with :func:`property`.

 .. include:: abc_abstractproperty.py
     :literal: